andersonarc/xtelepatch/README.md

+# XTelepatch

+## Description

+XTelepatch is a patch for Telegram messenger.
+It's purpose is to adjust some features for better user experience.
+Currently available features:
+-: no self-destruction timer in secret chats
+---: you can download media from secret chats
+---: when you set the timer, it is always 10 seconds

+Feature suggestions are always accepted.

+## Installation

+Installation documentation is located in lab/docs/INSTALL.txt You can experience various difficulties while installing, but the result is definitely worth it.
+Feel free to share your troubles in the issues section.

+# Telegram

 ## Telegram messenger for Android

 [Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.